Thursday, December 16, 1965

 From Wikipedia:

-The Music of Lennon & McCartney is a 1965 British television special honouring the Lennon–McCartney songwriting partnership of John Lennon and Paul McCartney of the English rock band the Beatles.
-It was produced by Granada Television and aired on that network on 16 December 1965 before receiving a national broadcast the following evening.
+The Music of Lennon & McCartney is a 1965 British television special honouring the songwriting partnership of John Lennon and Paul McCartney of the English rock band the Beatles.
+It was produced by Granada Television and aired on that station on 16 December 1965 before receiving a national broadcast across the entire ITV network, of which Granada was a part, the following evening.
 The programme mainly consisted of other artists miming to their recordings of Lennon–McCartney songs, interspersed with scripted commentary from Lennon and McCartney.
 In addition, the Beatles performed both sides of their current single, “Day Tripper” and “We Can Work It Out“.
 Peter Sellers performed a comedic interpretation of “A Hard Day’s Night“, in the style of stage actor Laurence Olivier’s portrayal of Richard III.

 Background and filming